Unturned3/Microdot/wiki/3_skeleton/3_miniKernel.md

 Now you should be seeing a text based configuration interface.
 You can navigate around using the arrow keys, ESC key, and return key.
 Every indentation in the recipe means that you need to enter a sub-menu to access the options.
 "Y" means that you need to select the corresponding option ("N" means deselect).
+Again, a hashtag ("#") indicates a comment.

 ```